nahuelmol/spacex-postgresql/README.md

 The main pupose is to apply a modular arquitecture, like in django is estableshed.

 <h3>Create Procfile</h3>

 What is it?
+<p>That is an empy format file, it works for heroku to know what file initiate the project</p>

 ```
 web: node src/server/server.js
 ```